 You might not even believe this is Brooklyn.
 Wide, tree-lined streets are framed by big Victorian-era houses.
 That means those who crave a yard with gardens can landscape to their hearts’ content.
 Some New Yorkers want both the richness of the city and the sweetness of playing with the kids in a yard.
 In Ditmas Park (also known as Flatbush), it’s possible!
 This Brooklyn neighborhood has been developing rapidly over the last years after a long time of going unnoticed.
 Cortelyou Road is now home to quite a few new restaurants and shops, as well as the popular food co-op.
 The farmer’s market has been thriving, and there are plenty of businesses catering to the kiddos.
 Prospect Park Parade Grounds are also just to the north.

 The schools in Ditmas Park serve a diverse population, and P.S.
-217 is known for a strong arts curriculum.
+217 is known for its strong arts curriculum.
 The new P.S.
 889 opened with pre-K and kindergarten classes in 2017 and plans to continue adding classes.
 Home values in Ditmas Park have risen significantly, with the median price of $868,333 for a two-bedroom house.
 Rent here is the lowest on the list, with an average of just $1,973.

 Looking for more options?
 Have a look at the healthiest neighborhoods in NYC.
 Once you’ve made your decision, let us help you move!
 We are one of the largest moving companies in NYC, so no matter how big your family or how much stuff you have, we’ve got you covered.